-Please see the attached Half-Termly Overview here: Summer 1 Curriculum Map
+Please see the attached Half-Termly Overview here: Autumn 1 Parental Curriculum Map

 The Power of Reading:

 At our school we are immensely passionate about reading.
 Reading is not only incredibly pleasurable but also opens up a world of imagination and knowledge for our young children to explore.
-One of our favourite times of the day is when it is time to share an exciting piece of literature, in whatever form this may take: Comics, Magazines, Stories, Fact Books and many more text types are always exciting to explore.
+One of our favourite times of the day is when it is time to share an exciting piece of literature, in whatever form this may take: Comics, Magazines, Stories, Information Books and many more text types are always exciting to explore.

-Below are some of my personal favourite stories that you might like to listen to at home.
+Below are some of our favourite stories that you might like to listen to at home.
 I hope you enjoy finding a cosy place to snuggle up and listen to these!